soderlind/wp-loupe/README.md

 ```

 ## Usage
-- The index is updated automatically when a post or page is updated or created.
+- The index is updated automatically when a post or page is created or updated.
 - If you need to add older pages to the search index, go to `Settings > WP Loupe` and click the "Reindex" button to index all posts and pages.

 ## Credits